nicklockwood/layout/README.md

         ...
     }

-The actions's method name follows the Objective-C selector syntax, so if you wish to pass the button itself as a sender, use a trailing colon in the method name:
+The actions's method name follows the Objective-C selector syntax conventions, so if you wish to pass the button itself as a sender, use a trailing colon in the method name:

 	<UIButton touchUpInside="wasPressed:"/>